Updated at 11:10 on 30 March 2020

 Due to the state of emergency declared by the government, scheduled flights on Tallinn-Kuressaare and Tallinn-Kärdla routes were suspended starting on 18 March; flights between Tartu and Helsinki have been suspended as well.

 Currently, it is possible to fly with Ryanair to Berlin, Düsseldorf, Edinburgh and London, which is covered also by Easyjet.

 Tallinn Airport will involve G4S security officers in taking the temperature of the arriving passengers

 Last week, Tallinn Airport introduced thermal cameras to prevent the spread of the coronavirus.

 Tallinn Airport is in constant contact with the Health Board to monitor the situation in the country and is ready to take further action if necessary.

 Today, thermal cameras were put to operation at the Tallinn Airport to measure the temperature of arriving passengers and stop the spread of coronavirus.

-In December, 235 thousand passengers travelled through Tallinn Airport, being nearly 6% more than during the last month of the previous year.
+In February, 211,698 passengers travelled through Tallinn Airport, being by 8% more than the year before.